White Bird (song)

-"White Bird" is a 1969 song by San Francisco rock group It's a Beautiful Day, written by members David and Linda LaFlamme.
+"White Bird" is a 1969 song by San Francisco rock group It's a Beautiful Day, written by members David LaFlamme and Linda LaFlamme.

 Background and arrangement

 "White Bird" was written in December 1967, in Seattle, Washington.
 Manager Matthew Katz had moved the band there to polish their act at a Seattle venue before booking them into San Francisco nightclubs.
 Living in the attic of a Victorian house across the street from Volunteer Park, the band had inadequate food and no transportation during a rainy and cloudy Seattle winter.
 The song evolved from the depression of the band's circumstances and yearning to be free.
-The song's repeated chorus is, "White bird must fly or she will die."

 In a later interview, LaFlamme said:

 Where the 'white bird' thing came from ...
 We were like caged birds in that attic.
 We had no money, no transportation, the weather was miserable.
 We were just barely getting by on a very small food allowance provided to us.
 It was quite an experience, but it was very creative in a way.

 The song was arranged and produced by David LaFlamme and sung as a duet between him and group member Patti Santos.
 A prominent stylistic feature of the song's original arrangement are multiple violin parts overdubbed by LaFlamme.